liveview-native/live_view_native_stylesheet/README.md

 The library is usually the dependency of another high level lib

+## TODO:

+* Similar to tailwind we need a running server that will be fed all class names from templates
+* determine how style maps will be served to the client (separate file, embed in markup?)
+* cache compiled stylesheets to avoid unnecessary recompilation
+* on each code reload in Phoenix stylesheet recompilation should be attempted
+* production sheet output

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed